rfgplk/micron.cpp/README.md

 Conformance with the STL
 -------------------------

 *micron* currently provides numerous containers and functions which have existing implementations in the C++ Standard Template Library.
-Although *most* of these functions do have generally the same interfaces and functionality, there are minute core differences (in certain cases, significant) which you must be aware of.
+Although *most* of these functions do generallyhave the same interfaces and functionality, there are minute core differences (in certain cases, significant ones) which you must be aware of.
 Do not assume all containers are functionally identical to the STL, because they are not.

 > [!IMPORTANT]
 > Documentation for the *micron* library does not currently exist, although the source is intended to be structured in a legible and understandable enough way to serve as documentation for the time being. *micron* is specifically designed for Linux and x86_64 (with limited ARM support), as such other operating systems, kernels, or CPU architectures are entirely unsupported for the time being.